-All substantive resolutions at the most recent AGM, held in October 2023, were decided by poll.
+All substantive resolutions at the 2021 AGM were decided by poll and the same process will be followed at the 2022 AGM.

 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.